 - Sequoias never stop growing until they die

 - The Macy’s Christmas tree in downtown Seattle is a Giant Sequoia.
 Height: 80 feet.
 It was ~100 feet but a storm shortened it.
+It was moved to that location in the 1970s as a 30 foot tree.

 - Sequoias are climate workhorses: they store a lot of carbon, provide habitat and food for several animals, and are generally fire resistant.